 On this unique South African safari experience we are as near to guaranteed as possible to encounter all of Africa’s Big Five, plus an abundance of prey species and a dazzling array of birds.
-Using classic safari game vehicles, and making full creative use of a network of hides, we will create shots that simply aren't possible anywhere else.
+Using classic safari game vehicles, and making full creative use of a network of specially designed hides, we will create shots that simply aren't possible anywhere else.

-And what's more, on this bespoke photography safari we have no crowds to contend with, as we have secured exclusive use of the reserve throughout our stay.
+And what's more, on this bespoke photography safari we have no crowds to contend with, as we have secured exclusive use of the reserve throughout our stay in 2022.
 That means there are no constraints on our time with each species, allowing us to observe their way of life, explore appropriate photographic techniques and craft unique images which capture the essence of each animal, their behavior and interactions.